Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to provide an implementation fidelity, process, and immediate outcomes evaluation of Project Towards No Drug Abuse (Project TND), a program targeting continuation high school youth at risk for drug abuse.
-24 schools participated in three randomized conditions: Project TND only, TND and motivational interviewing follow-up, and no treatment control.
+Participant schools were randomized to one of three conditions: Project TND only, TND and motivational interviewing follow-up, and no treatment control.
 Measures utilized include questionnaires to address demographics, risky behaviors, motivation, knowledge, social self-control, assertiveness, decision making, and sexual behaviors.
 Results indicate that relative to controls, intervention conditions produced effects on hypothesized mediators, including greater gains in program related knowledge, greater reductions in drug use intentions, and positive changes in motivation.
 However, few generalizations to attitudes and intentions regarding risky sexual behavior were found.
 Limitations include reliance on self-reported measures, results are limited to students who remained in the continuation high school system and not to those who dropped out of the system, high attrition rate, and lack of follow-up.

 Length of controlled postintervention follow-up: None.